studentinsights/studentinsights/docs/technical/new_instance.md

 The overall idea is strong isolation across districts, which means some initial setup overhead.
 Here's how you do it!
 More detailed notes for various steps are below.

 ### 1: Stand up an instance
-Goal: Visit the home page
+Goal: Visit the home page signed-out
 - Add domain
 - SSL certificate
 - New Heroku app with Node/Ruby buildpacks, grant access to team